input-output-hk/marlowe-doc/docs/development/oracle.md

 ---
-title: General-Purpose Oracle for Marlowe Runtime
+title: General-purpose oracle for Marlowe Runtime
 ---

 This oracle watches the blockchain for Marlowe contracts that have a `Choice` action ready for input.
 The start of the contract remaining on chain must be of the form `When [...
 (Case (Choice (ChoiceId symbol address) ...)) ...] ...`, where `address` is the address of the oracle and `symbol` is the symbol that the oracle should report a value for (see [the list of data feeds](#data-feeds-available)).
 If the `When` contract contains several `Case` terms for oracle input, the oracle arbitrarily selects one of them.
 Note that the `ChosenNum` provided by the oracle is an `Integer` representing the scaled value of the raw real number.
 For example, a 4.30% annual interest rate might be reported as `4300`.
 Needless to say, it is *critically important* that the Marlowe contract correctly interpret the integer that the oracle reports to it.